🔒 Case Study

 02 — Problem-Solving

-Competitive analysis covered U.S. and international markets — Wells Fargo, Chime, and Rakuten for the domestic frame; JD.com, Meituan, Dianping, and Ctrip for the super-app paradigms familiar to EWB's bilingual international student base.
+Competitive analysis covered U.S. and international markets — Wells Fargo, Chime, and Rakuten for the domestic frame; JD.com, Meituan, Dianping, and Ctrip for the super-app paradigms familiar to East West Bank's bilingual international student base.
 Target users: NRA students and SSN/NRA debit card customers — price-sensitive, bilingual, actively seeking deals.
 Internal data confirmed this segment was the highest-churn risk with the lowest in-app engagement.

 Painpoints